rhondusmithwick/CellSociety/Design.md

   * Will be designed to work with any cell or simulation type thus allowing the class to be extended by creating new derivative of cell and simulation subclasses.
 While the module's code will technically be closed and will not need to be modified for extensions, the function of this class can be extended by creating new instances of the mentioned subclasses.
-  * Designed to separate the displying of the individual cells from the larger program.
+  * Designed to separate the displaying of the individual cells from the larger program.
-  	Meant to work with any cell or simulation type and specialize in handeling cell display, by controlling all the x and y
+  	Meant to work with any cell or simulation type and specialize in handling cell display, by controlling all the x and y
     positions in the grid created and knowing where it is that cells can go to be correctly displayed on the grid.
   * Unsure if needed (see design considerations)
 * public class GUI
 	* Displays user interface for the right screen (See the User Interface section).
 Handles the displaying of the drop down menu, simulation control buttons, and error messages.
 Listens to user input and reacts to it accordingly by calling the correct CellSociety method
   * Uses user input to decide the next steps the program will take.
-Uses resouce files to display error messages and any other display messages.
+Uses resource files to display error messages and any other display messages.
   * Interacts with the CellSociety class which instigates it.
 Interacts with the user by displaying user options and listening to user input.
   * The GUI class will be coded with distinct methods for each button it controls and listens to.
-Should one want to add a button a completely new method must be made, thus keeping the old code closed, but allowing extension with the simple addtion of another button and method to control it.
+Should one want to add a button a completely new method must be made, thus keeping the old code closed, but allowing extension with the simple addition of another button and method to control it.
   * We decided on the GUI design in order to dedicate one class to monitoring user input and the display that the user interacts with.
 This separates reacting to the user from the main class thus making the code cleaner and puts all display concerns within